plischwe/langchain-examples/finetuning-llama/README.md

 # How to finetune an LLM on a personal dataset

 ## Below are steps to create a training dataset from a set of Youtube videos.
 In this example, algebra course videos are used to represent typical math lessons.
+The first set of steps involves finetuning an INT4 Llama3.1-8B model using youtube transcriptions to bootstrap a SFT dataset, and the unsloth jupyter notebook.
+The second set of instructions regards how to inference this finetuned model on Intel Core platform.

-### Prerequisite
+### Part 1: Finetune Model (Done on NVIDIA hardware)
 Install necessary packages
 ```
-pip install -r requirements.txt
+pip install -r ft_requirements.txt
 ```

 1) Transcribe a set of youtube videos from youtube [playlist](https://www.youtube.com/watch?v=VXzm8ReImG0&list=PLgIi4lM74yW0ChmzTdT1w5ruCnqP0bv3J&index=2)